qala-io/test-pyramid/README.md

 TBD:

 - Cancel when creating the pyramid
+- Just created Pyramids need to be selected in the list
 - Add predefined pyramids
 - Mock to be started at random port when running component tests
 - Create Allure reports